Fine compactified moduli of enriched structures on stable curves: Defining enriched structures

 \begin{definition} Let $S$ be an algebraic stack (in the sense of \cite[\href{http://stacks.math.columbia.edu/tag/026O}{Tag 026O}]{stacks-project}).
-A \emph{nodal curve} over $S$ is a proper, flat, finitely presented morphism which is relatively representable by algebraic spaces and whose geometric fibres are reduced, connected, have all irreducible components of dimension 1, and which have at worst nodal singularities. \end{definition}
+A \emph{prestable curve} over $S$ is a proper, flat, finitely presented morphism to $S$ which is relatively representable by algebraic spaces and whose geometric fibres are reduced, connected, have all irreducible components of dimension 1, and which have at worst nodal singularities. \end{definition}

+By \emph{curve}, we will always mean `prestable curve'.
+We denote by $\frak M$ the stack of all prestable curves.
+In other words, $\frak M$ is a stack in groupoids over the category $\cat{Sch}_{\bb Z}$ of schemes over $\bb Z$, whose objects are pairs $(S, C/S)$ with $S$ a scheme and $C/S$ a prestable curve.
+This is an algebraic stack, smooth over $\bb Z$, and is the disjoint union of open substacks of prestable curves of genus $g$, see \cite[\href{https://stacks.math.columbia.edu/tag/0E6S}{Section 0E6S}]{stacks-project}.